CyberDay1/Origins-NeoTest/docs/compat_overview.md

 Each jar is treated as `compileOnly` and `runtimeOnly`, ensuring the sources build against the latest public APIs without packaging the mods inside the release jar.
+The legacy `1.21.1-neoforge` descriptor now keeps these companions strictly on the compile classpath so the owner build stays isolated from newer runtime bundles while still compiling against the shared APIs.
 The new `validateCompileMatrix`, `validateRuntimeMatrix`, and `validatePortalFunctionMatrix` tasks gate CI so we do not regress optional integration coverage.